-^{} May be replaced with an elective if an equivalent course was taken within the last five years with permission of the advisor or chairperson of the division.
+Note: May be replaced with an elective if an equivalent course was taken within the last five years with permission of the adviser or chairperson of the division.
+A candidate not having a grade of at least a B in a Behavior Managemet course within 5 years of admission to the program will have to atake ED 5042 and earn a grade of at least B in addition to the 43 credits listed above.

-Practica (7 credits)
+PRACTICA (7 CREDITS)